poiyomi/PoiyomiDocs/docs/download/download.md

 **DO NOT ATTEMPT TO IMPORT BOTH TOON AND PRO VERSIONS OR YOUR PROJECT MAY BREAK!**
 :::

-By using Poiyomi Pro, you agree to the License stated [here](/docs/terms-of-service/terms-of-service.md#pro-version).
+By using Poiyomi Pro, you agree to the EULA stated [here](/docs/terms-of-service/terms-of-service.md#pro-version).

 ### Features Chart